 Perhaps you’ve had experiences with other language dialects and there’s a part of your brain saying: “But it’s so hard to understand dialects.”
 Yes, it’s part of the challenge of learning Norwegian for beginners, but remember that Norwegians experience this challenge too.
 They get around this issue by asking for clarification if they don’t understand what’s being said.

-Focus on easy wins like “international” words or Germanic words.
-Examples of international words are telefon (telephone) or tomat (tomato), which often look and sound the same across many languages in Europe and elsewhere.
+There’s no greater gift to the language learner than cognates and international words.
+Examples of international words are telefon (“telephone”) or tomat (“tomato”), which often look and sound the same across many languages in Europe and elsewhere.
 Meanwhile, Pan-Germanic words are words that are very similar throughout the Germanic languages because they once shared a common language ancestor.
-Some examples are melk (milk), buss (bus), park (park) and land (land).
+Some examples are melk (“milk”), buss (“bus”), park (“park”) and land (“land”).

 Lucky for you, English is a Germanic language so there are a lot of similar words between English and Norwegian.
 Don’t believe me?
-Well try and guess the meaning of the words on this grocery list: egg, kake, melk, pasta and poteter.
-(If you surmised eggs, cake, milk, pasta and potatoes, you’re correct!)
+Well try and guess the meaning of the words on this grocery list: egg, kake, pasta and poteter.
+(If you surmised “eggs,” “cake,” “pasta” and “potatoes,” you’re correct!)

 Hopefully, I’m not the first person to break this to you, but Norwegian has two written standards: Bokmål and Nynorsk.
 Both officially have equal status, and Norwegians have to learn both in school.
 In practice, though, Bokmål is used far more than Nynorsk.